 Member of Planned Giving Committee for Suncoast Gerontology Center

-Later in anticipation of celebrating the 55th anniversary of my graduation from Mercersburg Academy and its initial racial integration, I helped to organize my fellow football teammates classmates of 1965 and 1966 to assist three senior students developing a documentary focusing upon the life of Tom Leslie as the school’s first black graduate who was also our teammate and friend.
-This student effort led by a young black African woman born in Ghana to African parents, but having been raised most of her life in the United States in Bradenton, FL, helped to motivate the school to create a scholarship in Tom’s honor.
+Later in anticipation of the 55th anniversary celebration of my graduation from Mercersburg Academy (attended as post high school graduate) and the school's initial racial integration, I helped to organize my fellow football team and classmates (1965 and 1966) in assisting three senior students to develop a documentary film focusing upon the life of Tom Leslie, the school’s first black graduate who was our teammate and friend.
+This student effort led by a young black African woman born in Ghana to African parents, but having been raised most of her life in Bradenton, FL, the resulted motivating the school to then create a scholarship in Tom’s honor.